The Bladez Fitness Echelon GS Indoor Cycle is a bike that comes with what look like to be very good features and all at a good price too.

 Bladez Echelon GS Indoor Cycle Price

-This is an affordably priced bike especially for one with a belt drive, a console and good customer ratings.
+This is an affordable bike especially for one with a belt drive, a console and good customer ratings.

-The only other affordable bike with a belt drive is the Sunny Health & Fitness Indoor Cycle Trainer – 49 lb.
-Flywheel that comes with a 49lbs flywheel (as the name suggests) but the handlebars can’t be adjusted horizontally and doesn’t come with a computer.
-It is also highly rated and is about $50 less expensive at time writing.
+Another affordable bike with a belt drive is the Sunny Health & Fitness Indoor Cycle Trainer – 49 lb.
+Flywheel.
+It comes with a 49lbs flywheel (as the name suggests) but the handlebars can’t be adjusted horizontally and doesn’t come with a computer.
+It is also highly rated.
 Check out our review here.

-It qualified for free shipping on Amazon when I checked.
+It qualified for free shipping aton Amazon when I checked.

 This good bike made for beginners and those wanting moderate training rather than those who take their spinning and indoor training very serious – although it can provide intense workouts too as it is well put together for the price.

 It is a sturdy bike that doesn’t rock when working out so you can just get on with your workouts.
 The flywheel produces a good pull through of the pedals for a fluid riding motion for a good pedal stroke that provides a low impact pedal stroke.

 The ability to quickly adjust the bike means it can be used by all the family.
 It would be great if it had a better console but that would probably increase the price.